WARP-LAB/WARP-GUIDES-WEBPACK/03-webpack-guide-htmlbuild/readme.md

 Use existing `webpacktest-devserver` code base from previous guide stage.
 Either work on top of it or just make a copy.
 The directory now is called `webpacktest-htmlbuild`.

-Make changes in `package.json` and `index.html` to reflect host change to `webpacktest-htmlbuild.dev`.
+Make changes in `package.json` and `index.html` to reflect host change to `webpacktest-htmlbuild.test`.

 ---
 # HTML building (`index.html`)